 Heat Index Calculator

-The perceived heat, the heat index, can be calculated from real temperature and humidity.
-This is a subjective value for the perception of heat above about 20°C. The greater the humidity, the greater the perceived heat.
+This is a subjective value for the perception of heat above about 20°C. However, this subjective sensation is biologically based, as the body is less able to cool down in high humidity than in low humidity and therefore overheats more quickly.
+The greater the humidity, the greater the perceived heat; dry heat is easier to bear.
 Humidity can be measured with a hygrometer.
 The wind speed does not play a role for warm felt temperature, but it does for cold, for this see windchill.
-A heat index from around 40°C is considered dangerous; in extreme cases, values of over 70°C can occur in nature.
+In contrast to the heat index, however, the humidity is irrelevant for the windchill.
+A heat index from around 40°C is considered dangerous, and even lower values over longer periods.
+In extreme cases, values of over 70°C can occur in nature.

 The formula for the calculation is h = -8.784695 + 1.61139411*t + 2.338549*f - 0.14611605*t*f - 0.012308094*t² - 0.016424828*f² + 0.002211732*t²*f + 0.00072546*t*f² - 0.000003582*t²*f²